MilanCugur/m2cgen-dt-splitter/README.md

 * `src`: source code of the project

-* `prove`: code to shows that m2cgen param tuning not working right now - all of the generated files have the same number of the subroutines (it isn't affeceted by the param tuning)
+* `prove`: code to shows that currently, `m2cgen` param tuning heuristics don't work - all of the generated files have the same number of the subroutines (it isn't affected by the param fine-tuning)

 * `test`: